 Due to the COVID-19 pandemic, the federal government extended this year’s federal income tax filing deadline from April 15 to July 15, 2020.
 This extension is automatic and applies to filing and payments.
 So if you owe taxes for 2019, you have until July 15 to pay them without interest or penalties.

 If you need more time than July 15 to file your return, though, you can file for an extension to October 15 with Form 4868.
 The deadline for this form is July 15.
 This extension, however, is only for filing.
 It does not apply to payments.
 So if you owe money for 2019, an extension will not buy you more time.
 You will still owe penalties and interest if you don’t pay by July 15.

 Taxes likely won’t be the only aspect of your finances to be affected by the COVID-19 pandemic.
 Talk to a financial advisor about your plans today.

 Tax Deadline Extension: What Is Extended for 2020

-On March 20, 2020, the IRS officially extended the federal income tax filing deadline from April 15, 2020 to July 15, 2020.
-That means taxpayers who will owe money don’t need to file a tax return until this date, and if they owe money they don’t need to make payments until then.
+On March 20, 2020, the IRS officially extended the federal income tax filing deadline from April 15 to July 15.
+That means taxpayers who owe money don’t need to file a tax return until this date, and if they owe money they don’t need to make payments until then.

 This extension applies to all filers, including individuals, businesses, trusts, estates and more.
-It applies regardless of the amount you might owe, and payments will not incur additional penalties or interest up until the new deadline.
+It applies regardless of the amount you might owe, and payments will not incur additional penalties or interest up until July 15.
 This extension is automatic, meaning taxpayers do not need to file any additional forms to take advantage of it.

 The July 15 extension could provide some significant benefits for taxpayers looking to save for retirement through an IRA.
 That’s because the normal April 15 income tax deadline is also the IRA contribution deadline.
 In turn, the new July 15 due date would simultaneously push back the 2019 IRA contribution deadline.